-- 1. Preparing statutory returns to the Department of Education, Northern Ireland Local Government Officers' Superannuation Committee (NILGOSC), Inland Revenue, Equality Commission, Charity Commission etc. - Designing, developing and maintaining effective communication 2. services for the school. - Monitoring and evaluating administrative procedures and making 3. appropriate changes and improvements. - Management of all finances and associated accounts 4. - Ensuring all policies and procedures are updated and reviewed.
-5. - Management and preparation of internal and external auditor 6. gueries, provide all required information and documentation for external and internal audits, liaise with auditors, and ensure the completion of audits on a timely basis. - 7.
-To support the principal in delivery of the School Development Plan - To maintain a high priority health and safety culture within the 8. school, including the formulation, monitoring and implementation the school's policy to comply with the requirements of health and safety legislation. - Ensure that the school always has adequate insurance cover on the 9. basis of appropriate professional advice; Ensure that school policies are regularly reviewed and updated; Oversee purchases, either directly or through a purchasing group, of all goods and services for the School.
+- Preparing statutory returns to the Department of Education, Northern Ireland Local Government Officers' Superannuation Committee (NILGOSC), Inland Revenue, Equality Commission, Charity Commission etc. - Designing, developing and maintaining effective administrative services for the school. - 3.
+Designing, developing and maintaining effective communication services for the school. - 4.
+Monitoring and evaluating administrative procedures and making appropriate changes and improvements. - 5.
+Management of all finances and associated accounts - 6.
+Ensuring all policies and procedures are updated and reviewed. - Management and preparation of internal and external auditor queries, provide all required information and documentation for external and internal audits, liaise with auditors, and ensure the completion of audits on a timely basis. - 8.
+To support the principal in delivery of the School Development Plan - To maintain a high priority health and safety culture within the school, including the formulation, monitoring and implementation the school's policy to comply with the requirements of health and safety legislation. - 10.
+Ensure that the school always has adequate insurance cover on the basis of appropriate professional advice; Ensure that school policies are regularly reviewed and updated; Oversee purchases, either directly or through a purchasing group, of all goods and services for the School.